-Go to [My Device] → [Check for Update], click "Check for Update", if there is a new version, click "Download", click "Install" to load the downloaded installation package and wait for the system to reboot.
+Go to [My Device] → [Check for Update], click "Check for Update", if there is a new version, click "Download", click "Install" after downloading to load the downloaded After downloading, click "Install" to load the downloaded installation package and wait for the system to reboot.
 The reboot will take about 2-3 minutes.